72 hours in Cape Town

 With its jaw dropping geographical location between Table Mountain & the Atlantic Ocean, you will need at least three days to explore its ins & outs and soak up its vibes.
 Spread the activities based on the weather as the ocean can be rough (for Robben Island) and Table Mountain is often covered in a table cloth of clouds.
 We can assure you one thing, after spending a few days in the “Mother City”, you will want to come back for more!

 Given the scenery and the weather, it is not hard to understand why Capetonians are sporty.
 Join them and run along the shore or explore Signal Hill or Table Mountain if you are looking for a more challenging trail.
-Be aware that smuggles do happen, so stick to well-trodden running paths and preferably run with a buddy.
+Be aware that muggings do happen, so stick to well-trodden running paths and preferably run with a buddy.

-Go up Table Mountain
+Hike up Table Mountain

 Visit the Kirstenbosch National Botanical Garden